 The purpose of Class 3 voluntary National Insurance Contributions is to help you get a higher State Pension by filling any gaps in your National Insurance record.
 You may receive a full new State Pension once you reach the State Pension age or if you have 30 qualifying years of National Insurance contributions.
 If you have less than 30 qualifying years of National Insurance Contributions, you may receive a reduced State pension.
 A minimum of 10 qualifying years of NI contributions is required to obtain the new State Pension.

-What do you need to know about Voluntary ‘Class 2’ National insurance rates?
+What do you need to know about Voluntary ‘Class 2’ National Insurance rates?

 Voluntary Class 2 NI contributions can be made if you are running your own business, working as a self-employed individual, or working in a foreign country.

-For 2021/22, you have to make weekly Class 2 NI contributions at a flat rate of £3.05 per week If you earn £6,515 (the small profits threshold) or more as profits in the year 2021/2022.
+For 2025/26, you have to pay weekly Class 2 NI contributions at a flat rate of £3.50 per week if you earn £6,845 or more.
+It is the small profits threshold amount per year.

 What do you need to know about Voluntary ‘Class 4’ National Insurance rates?